Trusted WordPress tutorials, when you need them most.

 Finally, click the ‘Reset All Passwords’ button.

-The plugin will now automatically reset passwords for all users (including the admin user who initiated the password reset).
-It will also send an email to all users containing their new password.
+The plugin will now automatically change all users’ passwords and send an email notification containing their new password.

 After resetting all passwords, we recommend that you change your WordPress security keys, also known as SALTs.
 To learn more about them, please see our beginner’s guide on WordPress security keys and how to change them.